-“Schedule this in the diary like it’s a meeting and show up for it.
+“Schedule this in the calendar like it’s a meeting and show up for it.
 You wouldn’t break a meeting with someone else, so don’t break a meeting for something that helps you.
 Put self care high up in your priority list.”

-“Cancel things from your diary if there is too much on and take back control of your time and remember that you don’t have to do everything that comes your way.
+“Cancel things from your calendar if there is too much on and take back control of your time and remember that you don’t have to do everything that comes your way.
 Choose and curate the shape of your day.
 Cut out the unnecessary journeys, tasks and phone calls.
 The more down-time we have, the more in control of life we feel.
 Learn to curate your time like a master.”

 “Do them for an hour – read them, batch them, deal with them and delete.
 Don’t spend all day looking at emails, set up a time to handle them at a specific time of day.”